2021 Houston Astros season: American League Championship Series vs. Boston Red Sox

 The ALCS Game 5 featured a rematch of Game 1 starters: Framber Valdez for the Astros, and Chris Sale for the Red Sox.
-Houston scored first with an solo home run from Yordan Álvarez over the Green Monster.
+Houston scored first with an solo home run from Yordan Alvarez over the Green Monster.
 Valdez did not allow a Boston baserunner until the fifth inning.
-The Astros scored five runs in the top of the sixth, chasing Sale with one out. Álvarez doubled home two more runs to make it 3–0, then Yuli Gurriel doubled home Álvarez; rookie outfielder José Siri singled home Kyle Tucker and Gurriel to cap a five-run 6th inning.
-Both Álvarez and Gurriel collected three hits and three RBI; all of Álvarez' hits landed to the opposite field.
-This marked the first occasion in Álvarez' career in which he had produced at least three opposite-field hits; meanwhile Sale had allowed four total hits in 2021 to left-handed batters in 42 2/3 IP.
+The Astros scored five runs in the top of the sixth, chasing Sale with one out.
+Alvarez doubled home two more runs to make it 3–0, then Yuli Gurriel doubled home Alvarez; rookie outfielder José Siri singled home Kyle Tucker and Gurriel to cap a five-run 6th inning.
+Both Alvarez and Gurriel collected three hits and three RBI; all of Alvarez' hits landed to the opposite field.
+This marked the first occasion in Alvarez' career in which he had produced at least three opposite-field hits; meanwhile Sale had allowed four total hits in 2021 to left-handed batters in 42 2/3 IP.
 Michael Brantley hit an RBI single in the seventh to up the score to 7–0.
 Rafael Devers got Boston on the board with a solo home run versus Valdez in the bottom of the 7th.
 Gurriel drove in two more in the 9th to make it 9–1.
 Valdez went eight innings and got the win, limiting Boston to three total hits and one walk while striking out five; he is the seventh visiting pitcher to go at least eight innings while allowing a run or fewer at Fenway Park in the postseason and the first since Charles Nagy in 1998.
 Ryne Stanek shut the door in the 9th seal the Game 5 win and send the series back to Houston with the Astros up 3 games to 2.